This post contains affiliate links.

 Black Rice (Forbidden Rice)

-Aroma and Flavor: Black rice is generally classified as long-grain rice, though there are some medium-grain varieties as well.
-It has a nutty and slightly sweet flavor profile, and when cooked, black rice turns a deep purple color and has a slightly chewy texture.
+Black rice is a long-grain rice, though there are some medium-grain varieties as well.
+It has a nutty and slightly sweet flavor, and when cooked, black rice turns a deep purple color and has a slightly chewy texture.

 Bomba Rice

-Origin: Bomba rice hails from Spain, where it is traditionally used in paella, a famous Spanish rice dish.
+Bomba rice comes from Spain.
 It is a short-grain rice known for its superb ability to absorb flavors.
-When cooked it has a firm and chewy texture with each grain maintaining its structure and not sticking together.
+When cooked, it has a firm and chewy texture, with each grain maintaining its structure and not sticking together.
 This is due to the amylose contained in Bomba.

 Brown Basmati Rice

-Origin: Brown basmati rice is derived from the same plant as traditional white basmati rice, but with the bran layer left intact.
-It is a long-grain rice that retains the nutty flavor of traditional basmati rice but has a slightly earthier taste due to the presence of the bran layer.
+Brown basmati rice comes from the same plant as white basmati rice.
+Its differences in color, taste, and nutrition all come from the bran layer being left intact.
+It is a long-grain rice that has the same nutty flavor as traditional basmati rice but with an earthy taste.

-Flavor: Brown basmati rice is a healthier alternative to white rice, providing more fiber and nutrients.
-It can be used in various rice-based dishes, especially where its nutty flavor can complement the overall dish.
+Brown basmati rice is a healthier alternative to white rice because the bran layer is full of fiber and nutrients.
+It can be used in most rice recipes, especially where its nutty flavor can complement the recipe.

 Brown Rice

-Origin: Brown rice is a whole grain rice that comes from the same plant as white rice.
-It is the unrefined version of rice, with only the outermost hull removed and the brown bran layer remaining.
+Brown rice is a whole grain rice that comes from the same plant as white rice.
+It is just unrefined rice, with only the outermost hull removed and the brown bran layer left in place.
 This gives it its tan color.

-Aroma and Flavor: Brown rice can be found in long, medium, and short-grain varieties, depending on the specific type.
-Brown rice has a nuttier and more pronounced flavor compared to white rice, and when cooked, brown rice retains its outer bran layer, resulting in a slightly chewy texture and a firm, separate grain structure.
+Brown rice can be found in long, medium, and short-grain varieties, depending on the specific type.
+It has a nuttier and more pronounced flavor than white rice, and when cooked, brown rice retains its outer bran layer, resulting in a slightly chewy texture and a firm, separate grain structure.
+It can be used in lieu of white rice in most recipes.

 California Blonde Rice

-Origin: California blonde rice is a medium-grain rice variety grown in California.
-It has a mild, clean taste with subtle nutty undertones.
+California blonde rice is a medium-grain rice grown in California.
+It has a mild, clean taste with a subtle nutty flavor.
 Once cooked, it becomes slightly sticky and holds together well.
+Use it in lieu of any other rice in pilafs, casseroles, stir fries, and rice-based desserts.

 Calrose Rice